Billy Gilmour: 2019–20

 Newly-appointed Chelsea manager Frank Lampard gave Gilmour his senior debut on 10 July 2019, in a pre-season friendly against Bohemians in Dublin.
 His first appearance in a competitive matchday squad for the first-team came in the 2019 UEFA Super Cup against Liverpool, when he was an unused substitute.

 He made his Premier League debut on 31 August against Sheffield United, coming on in the 84th minute for Tammy Abraham.
 He made his full debut on 25 September, playing the full 90 minutes in a 7–1 EFL Cup win against Grimsby Town.
 Gilmour was added to the Chelsea first-team squad on a permanent basis in February 2020.
 He was widely praised for his performance in a 2–0 win against Liverpool in an FA Cup tie on 3 March.
-Gilmour would later make his first Premier League start later that week on 8 March against Everton, earning Man of the Match honours in a 4–0 win.
+Gilmour later made his first Premier League start later that week on 8 March against Everton, earning Man of the Match honours in a 4–0 win.
 He did not play much for the next six months or so, due to the lockdown caused by COVID-19 and a knee injury.
-Gilmour made 11 appearances for the Chelsea first team during the 2019–20 season.
+Gilmour made 11 appearances for the Chelsea first team during the 2019–20 season, and was awarded the club's Academy Player of the Year award.

 2020–21

 In September 2020, Gilmour took the 23 squad number for 2020–21 season after Michy Batshuayi returned to Crystal Palace on loan.
 Gilmour returned to the Chelsea starting lineup on 8 December 2020, when he made his first Champions League start in a 1–1 draw with Krasnodar.
-Under Thomas Tuchel, Gilmour would feature periodically.
-Gilmour was an unused substitute as Chelsea defeated Manchester City 1–0 in the 2021 UEFA Champions League Final on 29 May.
+Under Thomas Tuchel, Gilmour featured periodically.
+He was an unused substitute as Chelsea defeated Manchester City 1–0 in the 2021 UEFA Champions League Final on 29 May.

-2021–22: loan to Norwich City
+2021–22: Loan to Norwich City

 In July 2021, Gilmour joined fellow Premier League club Norwich City on a season-long loan.
 Gilmour cited fellow Scotland international Grant Hanley as an influencing factor in his decision to join the club.
 He played 28 times for Norwich during the 2021–22 season, but the team finished last in the 2021–22 Premier League and were relegated.

 In June 2022, Chelsea exercised an option to extend Gilmour's contract to the end of the 2023–24 season.